Irish companies preparing for Brexit

 Are you an Irish company director who lives in the UK?
 Are you a director of an Irish company that trades with the UK?
 Do you know how Brexit will affect your business?
 We’re here to inform and help your company meet its requirements and make sure you are aware of any Brexit supports available for your business.

-From 1st January 2021, Ireland’s trading agreement with the UK will change.
-The UK’s Brexit transition period will end, and in the meantime, business owners will need to make changes to their Irish companies if they haven’t already.
+As of the 1st January 2021, Ireland’s trading agreement with the UK has changed.
+The UK’s Brexit transition period has ended, and business owners will need to make changes to their Irish companies if they haven’t already.

 In this guide, you’ll learn what steps you need to take if your Irish company has only UK-resident directors, the tax and VAT implications of Brexit, and what Irish government Brexit supports are available for your business.

 Irish company director requirements

 To remain compliant with Irish company law, Irish companies with only UK-resident directors need to make changes to their company.

 Your options include appointing an EEA-resident director or securing a Section 137 bond or applying for an exemption (rules apply).

 We explain these options in more detail below and if you need help, feel free to talk to our Client Services Team about your business and we can recommend the best services for your needs.

 Option 1) Appoint an EEA-resident director from the 1st of January 2021.